juan-medina/regexp-dsl/src/docs/index.md

 # RegExp DSL

-Expressive Regular Expressions with a Domain Specific Language
+Expressive Regular Expressions with a Domain Specific Language written in Kotlin

 [![License: Apache2](https://img.shields.io/badge/license-Apache%202-blue.svg)](https://github.com/juan-medina/regexp-dsl/blob/master/LICENSE)
 [![License: Apache2](https://img.shields.io/badge/docs-latest-brightgreen.svg)](https://juan-medina.github.io/regexp-dsl/)

 ## Info

-RegExp DSL is a library that allow the creation an usage of regular expressions via a Domain Specif Language tha aims to be expressive.
+RegExp DSL is a library that allow the creation an usage of regular expressions, written in Kotlin, via a Domain Specif Language tha aims to be expressive.
 The overall idea is to make expressions easy to understand, modify and update.

 ## Installation